hammal/cbadc/docsrc/source/index.rst

 Welcome to Control-Bounded Converter Toolbox's Documentation!
 =============================================================

-This is the official documentation for the cbc python package which is a toolbox intended to ease the design of control-bounded analog-to-digital (A/D) converters.
+This is the official documentation for the `cbadc
+<https://pypi.org/project/cbadc/>`_ python package which is a toolbox intended
+to ease the design of control-bounded analog-to-digital (A/D) converters.

 This python module enables you to